 You can protect your operations, products and employees with a variety of metal manufacturers insurance policies tailored to your needs.

-While metal manufacturers do not regularly have customers or the general public on their premises, every business needs general liability insurance for occasions in which the business is negligent, leading to bodily injury or property damage to a third party.
+While metal manufacturers don't regularly have customers or the general public on their premises, every business needs general liability insurance for occasions when the business is negligent, leading to bodily injury or property damage to a third party.

 Your commercial general liability (CGL) policy protects you in the event of third-party lawsuits, with coverage for attorney fees, court costs, settlements and judgments up to the limits of your policy.

 Metal and steel fabricators might also have product liability exposures, like any manufacturer.
 Claims for product-related damage are usually related to manufacturing or production flaws, design defects, or defective warnings or instructions.

 If you are sued for some type of product negligence, you may be required to pay for medical costs, compensatory damages, economic damages, attorney fees, court costs and more.

 Product liability insurance covers your financial responsibility for losses or injuries to a user, buyer or bystander caused by a defect or malfunction of your product.
 Some product liability coverage is usually included in standard commercial general liability (CGL) policies, but never assume that the coverage is sufficient.